-Tory MP Lee Anderson branded out of touch for foodbank remarks
+Tory MP Lee Anderson branded out of touch for food bank remarks

 - Published

-A Tory MP has been branded "out of touch" for saying people needed to learn how to cook and budget "properly", rather than use foodbanks.
+A Tory MP has been branded "out of touch" for saying people needed to learn how to cook and budget "properly", rather than use food banks.

-Ashfield MP Lee Anderson made the comments in the Commons while praising a "real foodbank" in his local area.
+Ashfield MP Lee Anderson made the comments in the Commons while praising a "real food bank" in his local area.

 He claimed there was "not this massive use for food banks in this country", and those who knew how to cook and budget could make meals for 30p a day.